kishansairam9/ShardedKVStore/README.md

 ## Improvements

-### Removing single point of failure & bottleneck
+### Making the service also distributed, not just storage
-- Current aspect of design which also is a single point of failure is KV Store service
+- Current aspect of design which also is a single point of failure & bottleneck is KV Store service
 - It runs only on one machine and serves all requests from multiple users
 - Issue with running multiple instances of KV Store service is that they need to share state - current details of shards, their locations, leaders etc
 - We can tackle this problem of shared state by using a NoSQL database (which is also horizontally scalable) since BASE consistency is enough for this